 أَكْمَلُ الْمُؤْمِنِينَ إِيمَانًا أَحْسَنُهُمْ خُلُقًا وَخِيَارُكُمْ خِيَارُكُمْ لِنِسَائِهِمْ خُلُقًا

-The most complete of the believers in faith are those with the best character, and the best of you are the best in behavior to their wives.
+The most complete of the believers in faith are those with the most excellent character, and the best of you are the best in behavior to their women.

 Success comes from Allah, and Allah knows best.